gzmarkchoi/java-8-features/README.md

-# java-8-features
+# Java bad and good practices, design pattern
+This project is a reference on
-Project to learn Java 8 features
+ - Java 8 features
+ - bad and good practices
+ - design patterns
+ - common mistakes

 - Lambdas and Functional Interfaces
     - Consumer Functional Interface